programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 agent_letters = model.datacollector.get_agent_vars_dataframe()
 agent_letters.tail()
 ```
+{Image:"Dataframe.png", caption: "Here we see a table of some of the agents and how much letters they sent and received respectively after 100 steps of the simulation.", alt-text: "A table showing 5 agents with values for their letters sent and received at step 100 of the simulation."}

 You'll see that the DataFrame's index is pairings of model step and agent ID.
 You can analyze it the way you would any other DataFrame, e.g. by following the tutorial on [Visualizing Date with Bokeh and Pandas](https://programminghistorian.org/en/lessons/visualizing-with-bokeh).
 Let's get a histogram of agent's letters sent at the model's end: